wp-plugins/abt-relative-urls/readme.txt

 2. `src` attributes
 3. all other instances of the domain

 It then retrieves all of the `postmeta`, scans through the array, and removes the domain from any values.
-Since it's a direct dump, it `maybe_unserialize`s it and
+Since it's a direct dump, it `maybe_unserialize`s each value before recursively scrubbing the content.

 = Can I use the absolute URL? =